Howard Andrew Knox: Personal life

 Howard Andrew Knox was born on March 7, 1885, in Romeo, Michigan.
 He was the only child of Howard Reuben Knox and Jennie Mahaffy Knox.
 Howard's father was originally from Ashtabula County, Ohio, and worked as a traveling salesman.
-Like Howard, his mother Jennie was born in Romeo, although she spent her youth in Ireland until moving back to Ohio as an adolescent to help her father on his farm.
+Jennie was born in Romeo, although she spent her youth in Ireland until moving back to Ohio as an adolescent to help her father on his farm.
 Howard's parents were married in 1879, after which Howard Senior moved in with Jennie to help on her father's farm in Romeo.
 When Howard A. was born, the three generations moved together to Ashtabula, Ohio, near Lake Erie.
 Howard's parents eventually divorced when his father moved to Virginia for work, although his father remained in touch until his death in the 1920s.
 In 1894, at the age of nine, Howard's mother remarried to a man named Leander Blackwell, who, as a medical doctor himself, may have influenced Howard's career path.

 Knox met his wife, Marion Dorothy Henderson, while he was at his first job after graduating from medical school.
-Little is known about Marion, other than that she was the third cousin of Howard's mother's side of the family.

-Howard and Marion were married in 1906, and divorced in 1910 after Howard's ailing mother had moved in with the married couple which led to a marital dispute.
+Little is known about Marion, other than that she was the third cousin of Knox's mother's side of the family.
+Knox and Marion were married in 1906, and divorced in 1910 after Knox's ailing mother moved in with the married couple, which led to a marital dispute.

-In early 1911, Howard took leave from the army to marry Gladys Barnett Reed, a woman of family wealth from Brooklyn, New York.
-Details of how they met are unknown, but it is clear that by marrying Gladys, Howard advanced into a higher social class.
-Howard and Gladys had a baby girl, Dorothea, on October 28, 1911; and a second daughter, Gladys Sprague Knox, on January 24, 1913.
+In early 1911, Knox took leave from the Army to marry Gladys Barnett Reed, a woman of family wealth from Brooklyn, New York.
+Details of how they met are unknown, but it is clear that by marrying Gladys, Knox advanced into a higher social class.
+They had a daughter, Dorothea, on October 28, 1911; and a second daughter, Gladys Sprague Knox, on January 24, 1913.
 In 1914, Howard and Gladys Knox divorced.

-Knox married Maka Harper in 1916 and had a daughter, Carolyn Knox (later Carolyn Knox Whaley) and two sons, Howard Knox and Robert Harper Knox.
+Knox married Maka Harper in 1916 and had a daughter, Carolyn Knox (later Carolyn Knox Whaley), and two sons, Howard Knox and Robert Harper Knox.